Dorjiam/Chatroom-App/README.md

 - make a group about your favorite subject
 - _likes_ can help you and your group to be recognized in the search
-- _stars_ can be used to gain ranks like
+- _stars_ can be used to gain ranks

 > ## Why is it **named** Chaye?
 >